News And Events

 Here are just a few ideas to try with your children:

 Huts – use sheets, pillows and blankets to create cosy spaces under dining tables or between couches.
 This encourages imaginative play and can be a space used for reading stories together.
-For extra effect add fairy lights if possible.
+For extra effect add torches or fairy lights if possible.

 Construction – use empty cereal, muesli bar boxes, banana boxes, and empty formula tins, to create tall towers, or houses/towns.
 This promotes, imagination and spatial awareness as children balance objects and work with gravity, size and weight.